MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/introduction-to-watchos3/additional-framework-changes.md

 The following enhancements have be made to the Core Motion framework for watch OS 3:

-- The new Device Motion event uses the accelerometer and gyroscope to provide motion and orientation updates. the app app can register for this updated (at rates of up to 100Hz).
+- The new Device Motion event uses the accelerometer and gyroscope to provide motion and orientation updates.
+The app can register for this update (at rates of up to 100Hz).
 - The new Pedometer event enables fast, real-time notifications when the user pauses and resumes running.
 Use the [CMPedometer](https://developer.apple.com/reference/coremotion/cmpedometer) to register for foreground or background pedometer events.